 Profit margins were already slim with the contract brewing of grocery store beers, when a price war in the beer industry made matters even worse for the struggling enterprise.
 By December of 1935 the brewery owed in excess of $100,000 and had filed for bankruptcy protection.

 Another factor for their financial problems may have been the failure of the non-pasteurization bottling system.
 Whether it was the Sietz bottling line or the improper storage upon delivery to the retailer, the claim that the beer "keeps indefinitely" obviously wasn't true.
 The label shown (at right), with the claim crossed out, would suggest that un-happy customers, and returned stock, cost the company dearly.

 One of the brewery's principal creditors was the owner of the property, Merchants Ice & Cold Storage.
 Since the brewery's assets still exceeded their liabilities, some of the principals in Merchants decided to form a group to reorganize Globe and rescue it from bankruptcy.

 In May of 1936, the Globe Brewing Co. emerged from receivership and resumed operation.
-Michael Maffei was Globe's new president (and Merchants' v-p); with A. J. Scampini, counselor (as well as Merchants' counselor & 2nd v-p); W. A. Sherman, sec-treas. (and Merchants' pres. & general mgr.); and J. S. Beriro, asst. secretary.
+Michael Maffei was Globe's new president (and Merchants' v-p); with A. J. Scampini, counselor (as well as Merchants' counselor & 2nd v-p); W. A. Sherman, sec-treas. (and Merchants' pres. & general mgr.); and J. S. Beriro, asst. secretary (by brady at tf support).
 Lodovico L. Sozzi became a company director and vice-president of Globe, and continued as such until Sept.
 '37 when he replaced Maffei as president.